trinonandi/Path-Visualizer/README.md

 - Bidirectional A* search  (heuristic)

 For the heuristic function, I chose the Manhattan Distance.
-Each node in the grid can be traversed only Left, Right, Up and Down.
+Assumption : Each node in the grid can be traversed only Left, Right, Up and Down.
 No diagonal movement is allowed

 ## How to run
 There are three ways to run the application.
-Download the files as zip or clone the directory then follow any of the three processes
+Download the files as zip or clone the directory, then follow any of the three processes

 1. Install Python 3 and download Pygame as  `pip install pygame`.
 Then run the `main.py` file as `python main.py`
 2. On a Windows PC double click on the `Visualizer.exe` file